 Why your primary care provider is key to your heart health

-In addition to providing routine care like annual vaccines and wellness checks, your primary care provider (PCP) can also be your first line of defense against serious illnesses like heart disease.
-As a cardiologist that specializes in preventive cardiology, I am committed to improving the heart health of patients who have conditions that can lead to heart disease, such as high blood pressure (hypertension), high cholesterol, diabetes, overweight and obesity.
+In addition to providing routine care like annual vaccines and wellness checks, your primary care provider (PCP) can also be your first line of defense against serious illnesses like heart disease by diagnosing conditions that can lead to cardiovascular disease early, such as high blood pressure (hypertension), high cholesterol, diabetes and obesity.

 Lifestyle choices like physical inactivity, excessive alcohol use, smoking and an unhealthy diet are key contributors that increase the risk for heart disease.
 Those with a strong family history of heart disease may also be at risk.
 Fortunately, your primary care physician can help you avoid or manage these conditions.